-Mark Salling Reportedly Tried ‘Multiple Times’ To Kill Himself Before Shocking Hanging
+Mark Salling Reportedly Tried Multiple Times To Kill Himself Before Shocking Hanging

 In the aftermath of Mark Salling’s suicide, we’re learning that the troubled TV star had tried to end his life several times before.

 Mark Salling‘s suicide on Jan.
 30 sent shock waves through the Glee fandom and beyond.
 Now, we’re learning just how dark his world had been prior to his death.
-Law enforcement has disclosed that, facing years behind bar following pleading guilty to child porn charges, the 34-year-old has tried to commit suicide numerous times in recent months, according to TMZ.
+Law enforcement has disclosed that, facing years behind bar following pleading guilty to child porn charges, the 34-year-old had tried to commit suicide numerous times in recent months, according to TMZ.
 Very sad.
 Head here to take a look back at Mark’s life in photos.

 As we previously reported in the fall of 2017, ambulances had been called to his LA home on August 22 in response to a call after the actor reportedly slit both his wrists and, after panicking, asked his roommate to call 9-1-1.
 However, we’re now learning that that wasn’t the only time Mark had tried to end it all.
 According to the outlet, he had made “several suicide attempts,” before hanging himself near his home this week.
 Following his reported attempt in August, he was spotted out wearing long-sleeve shirts in the sweltering LA heat.
 It’s logical that he was hiding the scars on his arms.